blackmann/mangobase/CONTRIBUTING.md

 > 💽 You should have [nvm](https://github.com/nvm-sh/nvm) installed; then run `nvm use`.
 If you can't use nvm, you should use Node 18 for development for consistency sake.

 This is a monorepo.
-Run `yarn install && yarn build` to install all dependencies.
+Run `yarn boot` to install all dependencies.

 ### Design summary